mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Allow Intermediation Sparingly {#intermediation}

-The introduction of an intermediary role -- i.e., a party that is required for communication to take place between endpoints -- adds centralization risk to Internet protocols, because it brings opportunities for control and observiation.
+The introduction of an intermediary role -- i.e., one that performs a function but is not a first party to that communication -- adds centralization risk to Internet protocols, because it brings opportunities for control and observation.
+Even when the protocol is federated (see {{federation}}) to avoid direct centralization, significant indirect centralization risks exist.

 However, intermediation can sometimes add significant value to a protocol, or enable what is considered a necessary function.
 In such cases, the centralized function SHOULD be as minimal as possible, and expose only the information and pontential for control necessary for that function to be performed.
 Protocol designers SHOULD consider the likely deployment patterns for those intermediaries and how network effects and other factors will influence them.